kyma-incubator/compass/docs/compass/02-03-app-runtime-flow.md

 1. Administrator sends a request to register a new Application in Compass.
 2. Director registers the Application.
 3. Director sends back Application details, along with its unique ID.
-4. Administrator requests Application pairing to the Connector.
+4. Administrator requests Application pairing with the Connector.
 5. Connector generates a one-time token and sends it back to the Administrator.
 6. Administrator passes the one-time token to the Application.
 7. Application uses this token to establish a trusted connection with Compass.